 Income tax on earnings for the year comprises current and deferred tax and is based on the applicable tax law.
-It is recognised in the income statement as tax expense, except when it relates to items credited directly to equity, in which case it is recorded in equity, or where it arises from the initial accounting for a business combination, in which case it is included in the determination of goodwill.
+It is recognised in the income statement as tax expense, except when it relates to items credited directly to equity, in which case it is recorded in equity.